bitcoinmeetups/bitcoinmeetups.github.com/readme.txt

 Hi there,

-Welcome to the GIT Project.

-Please visit bitcoinmeetups.org for more information about our open source projects.
+Welcome to our open source projects.
+Please visit bitcoinmeetups.org for more information.

 We build stuff together.